Tom Luginbill: Coaching career

 Luginbill's short playing career led him into coaching in four professional football leagues—the XFL, NFL Europe, the Arena Football League, and af2.
 Luginbill's first coaching job was as a player personnel/coaching assistant with his father for the Amsterdam Admirals in 1996 and 1997.
 He then joined the AFL's New York CityHawks in 1998 as QB coach and offensive coordinator.
 Luginbill's first head coaching job was for af2's Tennessee Valley Vipers in 2000 where he was a 25-year-old head coach that lead his team to the ArenaCup championship game in their inaugural season.

 When the XFL was formed in 2001, Luginbill again went to work with his father as assistant for the league champion Los Angeles Xtreme.
 He was the QB coach for league MVP Tommy Maddox prior to Maddox moving back into the National Football League.
 Luginbill then moved on to the NFL with the Dallas Cowboys and then the AFL's Dallas Desperados as the offensive coordinator and player personnel director.
 He then got a new head coaching job with the Detroit Fury in 2002 before the franchise folded in 2004.
 He would finish the season with the Fury before moving on to work for Scouts Inc. as an NFL personnel evaluator which has led to his current role as National Recruiting Director for ESPN's college football recruiting service Scouts Inc. He is also a sideline reporter for ESPN college football games.

 Personal life

 Luginbill grew up in Tempe, Arizona and San Diego.
 He is the son of the professional and college coach Al Luginbill.

-He has a bachelors degree in sociology from Eastern Kentucky University and a masters degree from Marshall University.
+He has a bachelor's degree in sociology from Eastern Kentucky University and a master's degree from Marshall University.